gofractally/psibase/doc/psidk/src/specifications/app-architecture/events.md

   }
 ```

-Once the above Service and RPC Service are deployed, a front-end developer may access `https://token-sys.<domain>/graphql` to see these queries are now available as part of the GraphQL schema:
+Once the above Service and RPC Service are deployed, a front-end developer may access `https://tokens.<domain>/graphql` to see these queries are now available as part of the GraphQL schema:

 ```
   ...
   type Query {
-      events: TokenSys_Events!
+      events: Tokens_Events!
-      userEvents(holder: String! first: Float after: String): TokenSys_EventsHistoryConnection!
+      userEvents(holder: String! first: Float after: String): Tokens_EventsHistoryConnection!
   }

 ```